BenevolentAI/ukbiobank-loaders/README.md

                       patient_list: np.ndarray = None) -> pd.DataFrame
 ```

+Method that fetches hospital data for the UKBB population.

 **Arguments**:

 - `source` _str or list_ - The coding/representation/source we would like to fetch.
   It needs to be one or more of:
 - `icd10` - for fetching all icd10 related diagnoses.
 - `icd9` - for fetching all icd9 related diagnoses.
 - `opcs3` - for fetching all opcs4 related operational codes.
 - `opcs4` - for fetching all opcs4 related operational codes.
 - `level` _list or string_ - The level/significance of diagnoses we would like to fetch.
   It needs to be one or both of:
 - `primary` - for fetching only the primary code related to one diagnosis.
 - `secondary` - for fetching all the secondary (complementary) codes for one
   diagnosis.
 - `external` - For fetching diagnosis codes from external sources.
   Defaults to all of them.
 - `patient_list` _np.ndarray_ - The patients to fetch characteristics for.
 If this is empty,
   all UKBB patients will be used.

 **Returns**:

-- `df` _pandas dataframe_ - A long canonical dataframe with patients as the index and the
+- `df` _pd.DataFrame_ - A long canonical dataframe with patients as the index and the
   following columns:
   - date_of_visit: pandas datetime for each hospital visit
   - feature: the different codes used (e.g. the different icd10 codes)